RagingRectangle/MadGruber/README.md

 - Start the bot in a console with `node madgruber.js`
 - Can also use PM2 to run it instead with `pm2 start madgruber.js`
 - Bot will reply with the PM2 controller message when you send `<prefix><pm2Command>`
-  - Press the Reload/Start/Stop buttons and then the processes you'd like to change
+  - Press the Reload/Start/Stop buttons and then the processes you'd like to change.
-  - Press the Status button to see the current status of processes
+  - Press the Status button to see the current status of processes.
 - Bot will truncate and reload MADs when you send `<prefix><truncateCommand>`
 - Bot will reply with runnable scripts when sent `<prefix><scriptCommand>`
 - Get runnable MAD database queries with `<prefix><madQueryCommand>`
 - Get link buttons with `<prefix><linksCommand>`
+- Get status of devices as buttons with `<prefix><devicesCommand>`
+  - Press device button to get more info.
+  - If deviceControl and/or Stats is installed then dropdown lists will appear.
+- See any naughty devices with `<prefix><noProtoCommand>`